This morning’s headline in the Wall Street Journal: “Mortgage Rates Hit 5% for First Time Since 2011“.

 As you know, interest rates tell you how expensive it is to borrow money, or, in other words, how much you will have to pay to the person or institution with the interest in the loan.

 The rates that regular folks receive when they go to borrow money depend on the rate at which banks can borrow money, and those rates are set by the Federal Reserve, an independent institution created by Congress in 1913 to address bank panics.
-These days, the Fed works to promote a healthy economy and banking system.

 One of the roles of the Fed is to address inflation and stagnation by adjusting the rate banks can charge each other for overnight loans.
 These rates filter down, both directly and indirectly, to affect the interest rates attached to loans for dental practices.